StellarisStudio/grav-plugin-readingtime/README.md

 {{ page.content|readingtime({'minutes_label': 'Minuti', 'minute_label': 'Minuto', 'seconds_label': 'Secondi', 'second_label': 'Secondo'}) }}
 ```

 I used Italian translation for the labels, you can change with your language.
+(Italian, English, French, Spanish, German and Czech are available by default)

 If you need you can change the format with this avariable variables (the code is default format):